blu3mania/npp-papyrus/README.md

 which means if you clone the repository, you should specify *--recurse-submodules* to also get these modules in your local repository.

-To build the project in *Visual Studio 2019*, just open the solution file in VS2019 and build.
-For those who use *Visual Studio Code*, a *.vscode* folder is provided at src level, with tasks defined and the default build task uses MSBuild to generate the *Release|x64* output. **Note**, you need to download *Build Tools or Visual Studio 2019* from [this page](https://visualstudio.microsoft.com/downloads/), and launch VSCode from *Developer Command Prompt* for VS 2019 by running *"code ."* from src directory, so that environment needed by *MSBuild* is set up properly.
+- To build the project in *Visual Studio 2019*, just open the solution file in VS2019 and build.
+- For those who use *Visual Studio Code*, a *.vscode* folder is provided at src level, with tasks defined and the default build task uses MSBuild to generate the *Release|x64* output. **Note**, you need to download *Build Tools or Visual Studio 2019* from [this page](https://visualstudio.microsoft.com/downloads/), and launch VSCode from *Developer Command Prompt* for VS 2019 by running *"code ."* from src directory, so that environment needed by *MSBuild* is set up properly.
+- The third option is cmake.
+A *CMakeLists.txt* file is provided in src directory.
+It is recommended to use a separate build directory at top level.
+For example, "cmake -S src -B build" creates a build directory at top level and prepares the build environment, then, "cmake --build build --config Release" builds the project in release mode.

 ## Code Structure